ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 This environment has prostituted the practice of Opticianry.

-of prescription eyewear, and where the Patient's needs always comes first.
+of prescription eyewear, and where the Patient's vision health needs are served?

 PREFACE

-The narrative, which follows, presents a 'Bird's eye' view of a) the business model in use today by many Retail Optical Dispensaries; b) the conflicted relationship between experienced Opticians and many Retail Managers and Executives; c) the retailing practices, which have led to a steep and steady decline in the practical up-close-and-personal design, and on-the-face-delivery of custom-fitted, prescription eyewear; d) the steady upward incline of online prescription eyewear sales; and e) practical answers to the aforementioned, including remedial and transformational Hands-on-the-Patient Dispensing Guidelines.
+The narrative, which follows, presents a 'Bird's eye' (pun intended) view of a) the business model in use today by many Retail Optical Dispensaries; b) the conflicted relationship between experienced Opticians and many Retail Managers and Executives who only have prior experience in selling; c) the retailing practices, which have led to a steep and steady decline in the practical up-close-and-personal design, and on-the-face-delivery of custom-fitted, prescription eyewear; d) the steady upward incline of online prescription eyewear sales; and e) practical answers to the aforementioned, including remedial and transformational, handcrafted, hands on the Patient, frame fitting Optical Guidelines.

 First, a brief personal history about Hari Singh Bird, Optician, the author of this narrative.
 Mr. Bird's career as an Optician began following active duty with the U.S. Marine Corps and his subsequent employment with an American Optical Company Branch Laboratory in 1958.
-He spent more than 2 years in all phases of Laboratory operations as a Lab Technician, which included hand surfacing, power generation, hand stone and automatic edging, bench work, finishing, final inspection and hands-on-the-Patient custom fitting.** (At that time AO and B&L, Bausch and Lomb, laboratories dispensed eyewear to the public at the request of eye care practitioners, i.e., MD's and OD's.
+He spent more than 2 years in all phases of Laboratory operations as a Lab Technician, which included hand surfacing, power generation, hand stone and automatic edging, bench work, finishing, final inspection and hands on the Patient, handcrafted, custom fitting of eyewear.** (At that time AO and B&L, Bausch and Lomb, laboratories dispensed eyewear to the public at the request of eye care practitioners, i.e., MD's and OD's.
 See OpticianryToday.com for additional background.)
 Mr. Bird then became the Manager of an AO Branch Laboratory, and later a Sales Rep for American Optical lenses, frames, and ophthalmic instruments.
 He subsequently returned to Ophthalmic Dispensing with a joint MD-OD practice.
 He holds active Dispensing Optician licenses in Florida and Arizona.
 He is also ABO, American Board of Opticianry, and NCLE, National Contact Lens Examiners certified.
 He is a current member of POF, Professional Opticians of Florida, and he has several years experience as the owner of an independent, privately operated Ophthalmic Dispensary, and more recently as a Licensed Optician for a retail optical chain.
 He is currently a Dispenser Training Consultant and conducts Optical Workshops, which are accredited for CE hours by the Florida State Board of Opticians, Provider #50-13776, ABO, and by POF.
-Click or Call 800-528-0413 Ext 354 to arrange for a Training Session.
+Click or Call 855-410-2700 to arrange for a Training Session.
 Also see notes below.
+NOTE: Any Optician interested in teaching their craft can contact me at LinkedIn.com.

 Many Optical Retailers are well positioned in the marketplace, but few are ready to be America's 'Premier' Vision Care Practitioners.
 Many of them employ a business model that works well for marketing general merchandise.
 But an Optical Dispensary is different.
 Like a Pharmacy or Health Clinic, an Optical Dispensary is a Healthcare Facility where prescription eyewear is designed, fitted and serviced.
 It is not a strictly mercantile sales facility.
-The comparison can be likened to the difference between a retail outlet where only stuff is sold to Customers versus a Health and Wellness Eye Care Service where precision-made, by-prescription-only optical devices are designed and custom-fitted on Patients.
-The concept lost in today's retail market is that an Optician's mission is to also maintain an appropriate balance between Serving and Selling.
-See also The Coming Humanization of The American Economy and To Serve Is To Succeed.
+The comparison can be likened to the difference between a retail outlet where mostly frames and lenses are sold to Customers versus a Health and Wellness Eye Care Service where precision made, prescription specific, prosthetic optical devices are designed, handcrafted and custom fitted directly on Patients.
+The concept lost in today's retail market is that the Optician's mission is to maintain an appropriate balance between Serving and Selling.
+See The Coming Humanization of The American Economy and To Serve Is To Succeed.
+See My Two Sense.
+Also see Our Code of Ethics.

 There is an acute need for Optical Dispensaries, including those associated with U.S. government agencies, to acquire: